walwoodr/capsulize-rails/project_spec.md

     - Outfit validates attributes

 - [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+    - User model has a "biggest closet" method that returns the user with the biggest closet.

 - [x] Include a nested form writing to an associated model using a custom attribute writer (form URL, model name e.g. /recipe/new, Item)
     - Clothing Items can be created with outfits